“People should trust their telephones”

-Izanami Martínez is implementing a new, more efficient way to see the doctor – but several hurdles still remain, including entrenched attitudes regarding health care delivery.
+Izanami Martínez is implementing a new, more efficient way to see the doctor – with the smartphone.

 President of Spain’s start-up association, Izanami Martínez set up Nonabox, a subscription service for baby care products, before founding Doctor24 in 2015.
 With this application, 3,000 patients can now describe their symptoms to any one of 200 participating doctors by video call for €24.99.
 Martínez discusses the challenges and potential of her application.

 Technologist: What’s so innovative about your application?